mazhugasergei/AE_LayersOpacityToggle/README.md

 # Checklist:

-- There are effects
+- There are effects:
-  - existing
+  - existing:
       - 1 layer       [ * ]
       - many          [ * ]
-  - new
+  - new:
       - 1 layer       [ * ]
-      - many
+      - many:
         - all to one  [ * ]
         - one to one  [ * ]

-- No effects
+- No effects:
   - 1 layer           [ * ]
-  - many
+  - many:
     - all to one      [ * ]
     - one to one      [ * ]